 After this episode, the officers made the group enter another van of the same kind as the first one.
 Two officers of the same group in black uniforms and balaclavas entered the van and started the engine.
 At the same time, they turned on the air conditioning, making the temperature drop even more.

-The van drove around 45 minutes before arriving at the Croatian-Bosnian border, around 7 km far from the Bosnian border city of Velika Kladusa.
+The van drove around 45 minutes before arriving at the Croatian-Bosnian border, around 7 km far from the Bosnian border city of Velika Kladusa (estimated on the map.)
 The van stopped a few meters away from a river.

 Afterwards, around 11 pm and in the middle of the snow covered forest, the respondent and the other nine were kicked into the river, while the officers yelled at them: